Laura Robson: 2016: Return to tennis, struggle with form

 Robson later won her first WTA match since her injury in 2013 by beating Klára Koukalová, 6–2, 6–3 in the qualifying of Stuttgart.
 However, she lost her next match in qualifying to Océane Dodin in straight sets.
-She also claimed her first main-draw WTA victory since 2013 in Rabat by defeating local wildcard Ghita Benhadi in straight sets.
+She also claimed her first WTA Tour main-draw victory since 2013 in Rabat by defeating local wildcard Ghita Benhadi in straight sets.
 However, she later lost her next match to Tímea Babos.

 Robson also used her protected ranking to enter Premier clay events in Madrid and Rome, where she lost her first round matches to Victoria Azarenka and Christina McHale, respectively.
-She had put on a promising display against Azarenka, but was unable to convert 8 out of nine breakpoints, allowing Azarenka to clinch victory in straight sets.
+She had put on a promising display against Azarenka, but was unable to convert eight out of nine breakpoints, allowing Azarenka to clinch victory in straight sets.
 Robson was awarded a wildcard into Wimbledon for a second year, but was defeated in 69 minutes by Angelique Kerber in the first round in an error-strewn performance.

 In August Robson won a second tier ITF tournament in USA.
 She was then given a wildcard entry to the 2016 US Open qualifying tournament.
 Straight-set victories over Jang Su-jeong, Isabella Shinikova and Tatjana Maria gained her entry to the main draw of the tournament, losing in the first round to fellow Brit Naomi Broady, 7–6, 3–6, 4–6.

-Post-US Open, Robson lost in the first round in four out of six ITF tournaments, including a loss to a player ranked 1048.
+After the US Open, Robson lost in the first round in four out of six ITF tournaments, including a loss to a player ranked 1048.

 2017: Continued struggle with form

 Robson began her 2017 season at the Auckland, but lost in the first round of qualifying to Tereza Martincová.
 At the Australian Open, she also lost in the first round of qualifying to Amandine Hesse, in straight sets.
-She then played in the $60k tournament at Andrézieux-Bouthéon and reached the quarterfinals, before losing in straight sets to Amra Sadiković.
+She then played in the 60k tournament at Andrézieux-Bouthéon and reached the quarterfinals, before losing in straight sets to Amra Sadiković.
 Between the end of January and the beginning of May, Robson reached three quarterfinals on the ITF Circuit.
-Robson won the biggest title of her career at a $60k tournament in Kurume, Fukuoka, defeating fellow Briton Katie Boulter in straight sets.
+Robson won the biggest title of her career at a 60k Kurume Cup, defeating fellow Briton Katie Boulter, in straight sets.
 The tournament win moved her up 80 places in the ranking, causing her to reach the top 200 for the first time since 2014.

-At the beginning of her grass-court season, Robson played the $100k event in Surbiton, but lost in the first round to Marina Erakovic.
+At the beginning of her grass-court season, Robson played the 100k event in Surbiton, but lost in the first round to Marina Erakovic.
 She then played at Nottingham, but fell to Julia Boserup in the first round.
-She reached the second round of the Ilkley $100k event before falling to Maryna Zanevska in three sets.
+She reached the second round of the Ilkley 100k event before falling to Maryna Zanevska in three sets.
 She received a wildcard for Wimbledon, but lost in the first round to Brazil's Beatriz Haddad Maia.

 She continued to struggle with form throughout the latter half of the season post-Wimbledon, losing eleven matches and winning just seven on the ITF Circuit, including a loss in the first round of the qualifying draw at the US Open to world No. 311, Alla Kudryavtseva.